Legends of Tomorrow season 7: Filming

 Filming began on July 12, 2021, and concluded on December 16.

 Release

 The season premiered on The CW on October 13, 2021, and consisted of thirteen episodes.
 The season finale aired on March 2, 2022, and was not intended to be the series finale even though an eighth season had not yet been ordered.
 Despite this, the series was cancelled on April 29, 2022.

 Reception

+In a ranking of the series' run for MovieWeb, Richard Fink placed the season sixth, ahead of season one and behind season six.